diegozanon/blode/README.md

 ## Features

 - Compiles Markdown files to HTML
-- Uses single-page application using AngularJS
+- Uses single-page application with AngularJS
 - Pre-render pages
 - Adds blog posts filters by tags
 - Minifies CSS/JS
 - gzip and upload to Amazon S3
-- Updates the RSS file
+- Updates the RSS and sitemap files

 ## Installing

 ```
 > npm install static-blode -g
 ```
-// TODO: not deployed yet to NPM

 ## How to use